CLAVERING CURRICULUM FOR HISTORY

 Every depth study within the Clavering Curriculum for History has an overarching unit question and then set lines of enquiry.

-For example, in Year 2, one of the depth studies if focuses on significant historical figures and the impact of exploration.
+For example, in Year 2, one of the depth studies focuses on significant historical figures and the impact of exploration.
 The unit question is 'Significant historical figures and local historical figure and events: Why and how do we remember Captain James Cook and Neil Armstrong?'
-Within this depth study, there
+Within this depth study, there are seven short lines of enquiry:

 - Who was Captain James Cook and what is he most famous for?